Dizlu/Time-tracking-app/README.md

  - time
  - tasks
  - routines
- - anything else that will come to mind
+ - anything else that will come to minds

 ### How to run app
 ```